I create highly dynamic web apps using cutting edge technologies

-SSENSE creates a lot of editorial content, this is part of the company brand.
-As such SSENSE has a whole team dedicated to bringing it's customers the best content in luxury clothing.
-Historically SSENSE always used a traditional agency style workflow (Design->html integration->deployment) for every content piece & used no CMS to manage their content.
+SSENSE creates a lot of editorial content; this is part of the company brand.
+As such, SSENSE has an entire team dedicated to bringing its customers the best content in luxury clothing.
+Historically, SSENSE has always used the style and workflow of a traditional agency (Design->html integration->deployment) for every content piece, and has never used CMS to manage their content.

-While that enabled them to create high quality pieces every time, this is not a system that scales well unless you hire a whole design/integration team.
-We needed to optimize the workflow, we needed something that would allow us to go faster & at the same time involve less people in the process.
+While that enabled them to create high quality pieces every time, it is not a scalable system unless you were to hire a whole design/integration team.
+We needed to optimize the workflow.
+We also needed something that would allow us to go faster while at the same time reducing the number of people required in the process.

-Wordpress fans beware, this is not your typical CMS.
-We wanted to provide the editorial team with a tool they could not only use to write their content (instead of using a word processing app), but also completely design their article directly in the CMS.
-Eliminating time wasted in photoshop & text revisions which was costing us a lot of money.
+Wordpress fans beware, this isn't your typical CMS.
+We wanted to provide the editorial team with a tool that they could not only use to write their content (instead of using a word processing app), but also completely design their article directly into the CMS.
+We eliminated time wasted in Photoshop and text revisions which was costing us a lot of money.

-If you ever worked with an editorial team before you know that not only you have to approve the design, then the content needs to be approved, then you need to verify it all again when the integration is done.
-With our CMS we wanted to eliminate all this waste to have only one tool to do everything.
+If you have worked with an editorial team before, you will know that not only do you have to approve the design, but you also have to approve the content and then verify it all again when the integration is done.
+With our CMS, we wanted to eliminate all of this waste so that we can be left with only one tool to do everything.

-Our other goal was that designing article in the tool should be fast, so we made sure to do small tests throughout out the development where we asked our designer to recreate different website layouts just to be sure the tool was easy to use & fix things that were not easy enough to do.
+Our other goal was to allow the design of the article in the tool to be quick.
+We did a number of small tests throughout its development where we asked our designers to recreate different website layouts in order to be sure the tool was easy to use and fine tune the system to be quick.

-We built the CMS in 3 sprints (1 month & a half) with a subset of my normal team (3 devs & 1 designer).
+We built the CMS in 3 sprints with a subset of my normal team.

-Not only the editorials can now be designed directly on the website CSS grid, private previews can now be sent to our editors easily, scheduling article & the homepage publishing workflow is now easy.
-That means that it is possible, without any code deployment or direct human management, to change the homepage for 1 hour for a flash sale & then go back to our regular homepage, enabling our marketing team to have a lot of fun testing different campaigns.
+Not only can the editorials be designed directly on the website CSS grid, but private previews can now be sent to our editors easily; scheduling articles and the homepage publishing workflow is now easy.
+That means that it is possible to change the homepage in 1 hour for a flash sale, and then go back to our regular homepage without any code deployment or direct human management, enabling our marketing team to have a lot of fun by testing different campaigns.

-In the end not only did the CMS streamlined the workflow of the editorial team, making them faster & more reactive to quick changes, it also relieved pressure on the IT departement for editorial content integration & deployment.
-This enabled us to get a small boost on our sprint velocity & at the same time helping the marketing team improve faster the conversion rate of the homepage & editorial content.
+In the end, not only did the CMS streamline the workflow of the editorial team making them faster and more reactive to quick changes, it also relieved pressure on the IT department regarding editorial content integration and deployment.
+This enabled us to get a small boost on our overall speed of deployment and at the same time help the marketing team improve the conversion rate of the homepage and editorial content.

 SSENSE e-commerce website

-SSENSE website was about 6 years old when I came in the company, updating content was a real pain & any new feature development was taking an unacceptable amount of time.
-A luxury e-retailer commands a luxury website to be taken seriously & with the advent of mobile responsive websites the current implementation was just dragging along the company.
-It was also really hard to hire excellent developers to work on the website since nobody wanted to work in a badly engineered 6 years old codebase that has never been updated.
+The SSENSE website was about 6 years old when I came in the company.
+Updating the content was a real pain and any new feature development was taking an unacceptable amount of time.
+A luxury e-retailer requires a luxury website to be taken seriously, and with the advent of mobile responsive websites, the current implementation was just dragging down the company.
+It was also really hard to hire excellent developers to work on the website since nobody wanted to work in a badly engineered, 6 years old code-base that has never been updated.

-Rewrite in this case was the only way, a long term vision was planned.
-That meant building an api, a solid css framework enabling us to do quick changes in the future, introducing agile practices to the team, introducing tests into development cycle, basically putting the foundations in place for the years to come.
+In this case, a rewrite was the only way and a long term vision was planned moving into this project.
+That meant building an api, a solid css framework enabling us to make quick changes in the future, introducing agile practices to the team, introducing tests into development cycle and basically putting the foundations in place for years to come.

-We also planned for the website to be a real front-end application taking into account seo considerations, the website never reload itself, changing page only involve changing the piece of contents it needs to.
-This is specially useful on mobile were ressources are scarce, not having to reload the page greatly improve the speed & user experience.
+We also planned for the website to be a genuine front-end application which takes SEO into account.
+The website never reload itself; changing pages only involved changing the content of each page.
+This is very useful on a mobile platform were resources are scarce; not having to reload the page greatly improved the speed and user experience.

-We took great care to micro-iterate some stories in each sprint, always improving the user experience that we were providing & also bringing a consistent experience across platforms & devices.
-We wanted a design quality that our competitors could not achieve & speed that would make platforms like Shopify shy.
+We took great care to micro-iterate some stories in each sprint, always improving the user experience that we were providing and also bringing a consistent experience across platforms and devices.
+We wanted a level of design quality that our competitors could not achieve, and the laoding speed that would make platforms like Shopify shy.

-We launched the new website & api after only 6 sprints (3 months).
-The website is responsive & uses an independent api than can be used by other products like the CMS.
-In time we also did speed optimization sprints which enabled us to provide a loading time often under 1 second.
-Optimization has always been ongoing since the launch & in time we reduced the load time by 66% & improved sales.
+We launched the new website and api after only 6 sprints (3 months).
+The website is responsive and uses an independent api than can be used by other products like the CMS.
+In time, we also did speed optimization sprints which enabled us to provide a loading time of under 1 second.
+The optimization has been ongoing since the launch of the site and in time, we reduced the load time by 66% which improved sales.